nathanhall762/holbertonschool-the-joy-of-painting-api/README.md

 ## Testing

 To test the API, you can use curl or any API testing tool such as Postman.
-Here's an example using curl:
+Here's an example using curl in another terminal:

 ```
 curl "http://localhost:3000/api/episodes/search?month=January&subject=Tree&color